sh6khan/git-cheat-sheet/README.md

   ```
   $ git push -u origin HEAD
   ```
-- After that, you can usually just use `git push` to push to the matching branch on remote (Thought you may to have tell git you want `git push` to push only to the matching branch on the remote `git config --global push.default simple`, more on this [here](http://stackoverflow.com/a/948397/3194316))
+- After that, you can usually just use `git push` to push to the matching branch on remote (though you may to have tell git you want `git push` to only push to the matching branch on the remote `git config --global push.default simple`, more on this [here](http://stackoverflow.com/a/948397/3194316))

   ```
   $ git push